slakkenhuis/stilish/PROPOSAL.md

     code should anticipate that; but it would be a separate program that merely shares some of the codebase.)

+-   Only the developer should ever have to think about the structure of the tiling tree.
+For the user, the movements should feel obvious.

 -   To reduce the mental load, it helps to have as few keyboard shortcuts as possible.
 So, for example, resizing is an operation for which you only need to remember a modifier and the directional keys: the first keypress